ogbonnaebubechukwu28-sudo/kubernetes-pods-deployments/README.md

 ## 6. Troubleshooting

-I intentionally broke the Deployment by changing the image to an invalid tag:
+I broke the Deployment by changing the image to an invalid tag:

 ```yaml
 image: nginx:invalid